Difference-of-Convex Elastic Net for Compressed Sensing: Introduction

-Among nonseparable measures, ratio-type nonconvex measures have attracted particular attention due to their scale invariance, which enables a closer approximation to the inherently scale-invariant $\ell_0$ ``norm" (which is not a true norm).
-Notably, in the one-dimensional case, these two measures coincide.
-Ratio-type nonconvex measures were first introduced in the work of Hoyer~\cite{hoyer2002non}, followed by extensive studies on the $\ell_1/\ell_2$ model~\cite{rahimi2019scale} and its associated algorithms~\cite{boct2022extrapolated,tao2022minimization,wang2020accelerated,zeng2021analysis}, as well as its applications in computed tomography (CT) reconstruction~\cite{wang2021limited}.
-Xu et al.~\cite{xu2021analysis} established exact recovery conditions for $\ell_1/\ell_2$ and provided sufficient conditions for its equivalence to $\ell_0$.
-Other ratio-type measures include $(\ell_1/\ell_2)^2$ \cite{jia2025sparse} and the $q$-ratio sparsity measure $(\ell_1/\ell_q)^{\frac{q}{q-1}} (1<q\leq \infty)$~\cite{zhou2021minimization}.
-A rich body of literature has also investigated the $\ell_1/\ell_q$ ($q>1$) model, including~\cite{huang2018sparse,li2022proximal,wang2022minimizing,wang2023variant}.
-Despite their advantages in approximating $\ell_0$ and promoting sparsity, ratio-type nonconvex measures suffer from highly complex structures and strong nonconvexity.
-In particular, they are often not globally Lipschitz continuous and may lack coercivity.
-These issues render theoretical analysis and algorithm design highly challenging.
-Moreover, some models (e.g., $\ell_1/\ell_2$) may even tend to produce an abnormally large coefficient while suppressing other nonzero components \cite{rahimi2019scale}.
+One important nonseparable measure is the ratio-type nonconvex measure.
+Such a measure has attracted particular attention due to its scale invariance, which is getting closer as the inherently scale-invariant $\ell_0$ ``norm" (which is not a true norm).
+It is worth mentiong that the ratio-type nonconvex measures were first introduced in the work of Hoyer~\cite{hoyer2002non}, followed by extensive studies on the $\ell_1/\ell_2$ model~\cite{rahimi2019scale, xu2021analysis} and its associated algorithms \cite{boct2022extrapolated, tao2022minimization,wang2020accelerated,zeng2021analysis}, as well as its applications in computed tomography reconstruction~\cite{wang2021limited}.
+Other ratio-type nonconvex measures include $(\ell_1/\ell_2)^2$ \cite{jia2025sparse} and the $q$-ratio sparsity measure $(\ell_1/\ell_q)^{\frac{q}{q-1}} (1<q\leq \infty)$~\cite{zhou2021minimization}.
+A rich body of literature has also investigated the $\ell_1/\ell_q$ ($q>1$) model, including~\cite{huang2018sparse,li2022proximal,wang2022minimizing,wang2023variant}.Despite having some advantages in approximating $\ell_0$ and promoting sparsity, ratio-type nonconvex measures suffer from highly complex structures and strong nonconvexity.
+Moreover, they are neither globally Lipschitz continuous nor coercive, which render theoretical analysis and algorithm design highly challenging.
+In addition, some models (e.g., $\ell_1/\ell_2$) may even tend to produce an abnormally large coefficient while suppressing other nonzero components \cite{rahimi2019scale}.